-a generalized list of
+Sentence examples for a generalized list of from inspiring English sources

-The phrase "a generalized list of" is correct and usable in written English.
+The phrase "a generalized list of" is correct and usable in written English

 You can use it when referring to a broad or inclusive collection of items or categories that are not specific or detailed.
 Example: "The report includes a generalized list of potential risks associated with the project."